aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 # {{ page.title }}

 # Bag
-- x'1 Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
+- x'1 Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
 - x'1 Deal [15 - 25%] increased damage while you have a Barrier active.
 - x'1 While Ice Armor is active, you leave behind exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes Chill enemies for 15%.
 - x'1 You take [20 - 25%] less damage from Crowd Controlled or Vulnerable enemies.
+- x'2 Ball Lightning orbits around you and deals x [15 - 25%] increased damage.
 - x'2 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
-- x'4 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
+- x'3 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.
-- x0 Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance.
-- x0 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
+- x0 When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
+While standing in the bubble players are Immune.
+Can only occur once every 90 seconds.
+- x0 You gain [0.6 - 1.1%] increased Armor for 4 seconds when you deal any form of damage, stacking up to [36 - 66%].
 - x1 Chain Lightning has a [30 - 40%] chance to chain 4 additional times.
+- x1 Crackling Energy has a [30 - 40%] chance to chain to an additional enemy.
 - x1 Explosions from the Shatter Key Passive deal [30 - 40%] increased damage if enemies die while Frozen.
 - x1 Frozen Orb stays in place after reaching its destination and explodes 2 additional times for [30 - 40%] of its damage.
-- x1 When hit while not Healthy, a magical bubble is summoned around you for [3 - 5] seconds.
-While standing in the bubble players are Immune.
-Can only occur once every 90 seconds.
 - x1 When there are at least 5 Close enemies, Stun them for [2 - 4] seconds.
 This can only occur once every 20 seconds.
-- x1 You gain [0.6 - 1.1%] increased Armor for 4 seconds when you deal any form of damage, stacking up to [36 - 66%].
+- x1 You deal x [21 - 30%] increased damage to Vulnerable enemies while you have a Barrier.
 - x2 Ice Shards pierce [3 - 4] times, dealing [25 - 20%] less damage per subsequent enemy hit.
 - x2 The Avalanche Key Passive now applies to 1 additional cast.

 # Chest 2 (Cold, Elemental)
 - x'1 When you cast Blizzard it will periodically spawn exploding Ice Spikes that deal [X] damage.
 Your Ice Spikes deal 15% increased damage to Frozen enemies.
-- x'1 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
+- x'2 While Deep Freeze is active, exploding Ice Spikes form in the area, dealing [X] Cold Damage.
 Your Ice Spikes have [50%] increased explosion radius.
 - x1 Casting Ice Armor makes you Unstoppable and grants 10% bonus Armor for [3.0 - 5.0] seconds.
 - x1 While you have a Barrier active, there is a [7 - 13%] chance to ignore incoming direct damage from Distant enemies.
 - x2 Critical Strikes with Core Skills increase your Attack Speed by [15 - 25%] for 5 seconds.